 Kyoto in autumn is a magical time of year, with a spectacular display of leaves changing color.
-In 2021, the best time to see fall foliage in Kyoto is from November 26 to December 8, when the Japanese maples turn red and ginkgo shift to gold.
+In 2022, the best time to see fall foliage in Kyoto is from around November 26 to December 8, when the Japanese maples turn red and ginkgo shift to gold.

 During this time, the fall foliage and the distinctly Japanese backdrops of the city’s temples and shrines converge to create unforgettable memories.